 In 1895, Archimandrite Raphael came to New York at the invitation of the Syrian Orthodox community there.
 He served New York faithfully, but felt great concern about other Arab Christians in towns and cities across the country who had no pastors and were often drawn to non-Orthodox churches that offered worship in English and the chance to be part of a church community.
 In 1896, he set out across the country to find and minister to these people.
 He would sometimes walk around visiting families all day Saturday, then take a long journey by train to another town so that he could perform the Sunday Divine Liturgy there.
 He preached, taught, performed the sacraments, and with loving firmness encouraged everyone to remain strong in their Orthodox faith.

 As leader of the Russian Mission to America, the Russian hierarch was acknowledged as the head of the Church in America and of all the ethnic groups within it; no ethnic jurisdictions as yet existed.
-In 1903, the hierarch was Bishop Tikhon, later to be canonized.
-Needing help with his growing American flock, Bishop Tikhon asked the Holy Synod of Bishops in Russia to name Saint Raphael as Bishop of Brooklyn, which they did.
-He became the first bishop to be consecrated in America.
+In 1903, the hierarch was Bishop Tikhon, who was later to be canonized.
+Needing help with his growing American flock, Bishop Tikhon asked the Holy Synod of Bishops in Russia to name Archimandrite Raphael as Bishop of Brooklyn, which they did.
+He became the first Orthodox bishop to be consecrated in America.

 In the next years he assisted Bishop Tikhon in administering the Diocese, consecrated the grounds for St. Tikhon's Monastery, and began publishing "The Word" (in Arabic "Al-Kalimat) Magazine to reach the far parishes of the Syro-Arab Mission which he still led.
 He also continued his pastoral visits, urging the use of English where appropriate, until his death in 1915.

 Proverbs 6:6 advises us to "go to the ant" and "consider her ways, and be wise."
 Saint Raphael had the energy and wisdom that the verse praises.
 But more important, he had the love for people, whatever their ethnicity, that makes a bishop a true father to his flock.